Initiatives

-The following initiatives are the result of a six-month effort by leaders participating the Lab to research, refine, and document a collection of initiatives that meet our values and principles and strategically advance an economy with community at the center.
+The following initiatives were the result of a six-month effort by the founding People’s Economy Lab participants to research, refine, and document a collection of initiatives that meet our values and principles and strategically advance an economy with community at the center.
 They fall into three main categories: Building Capacity, Democratizing Land and Development, and Creating Community Capital and Ownership.

 Good Businesses and Good Jobs